cdifan/cdichips/mc6805slave.md

 All memory addresses are hexadecimal and relative to the base address of the SLAVE.
-In CD-i players this is either 00200000 (Mini-MMC, Maxi-MMC) or 00310000 (Mono-I, Mono-II) so that for example on a Mini-MMC board Port A is located at main CPU address 00200001.
+In CD-i players this is either 00200000 (Mini-MMC, Maxi-MMC) or 00310000 (Mono-I, Mono-II) so that for example on a Mini-MMC board Channel A is located at main CPU address 00200001.

 The SLAVE has an 8-bit connection to the lower part of the main 68000 CPU data